ganlab/PROPA/README.md

 **PROPA** is a prompt propagation-based target reconstruction framework, which identifies and segments target objects robustly from a sequence of images using foundation AI models and reconstructs the objects in 3D point cloud with the Multi-View Stereo method.

+Compared with SAM2, PROPA performs better in segmentation of separated frames.
+We selected 100 frames of the same rice plant from different poses, and then used PROPA and SAM2 for segmentation of panicle.
+The results shows that PROPA produced good segmentation results in more than 40 frames, while SAM2 only produced good results in about 20 frames.

 ## Getting Started

 ### Clone PROPA